ErwanBarbedor/Plume_-_TextEngine/readme.md

 #### Fixes
 - Fix a bug causing dev sections to be included in the final code.
 - Fix error where calling methods on tokenlist via implicit call to `render` doesn't work.
+- Fix error when calling a macro as argument of another macro with the same name.

 #### For information
 - Rewrite caching system